keyboardpartner/HX3/LATEST/readme.md

 ### Last Build

 * HX3 Remote: #3.81 .exe for Windows XP and up
-* HX3 Update: #3.82 .exe for Windows XP and up
+* HX3 Flash: #3.82  .exe for Windows XP and up
 * HX3 Tapering	    .exe for Windows XP and up
 * AVR:  #3.822      .hex and .eep files, latest firmware for AVR controller
 * FPGA: #05072015   .bit configuration file for FPGA update